 Irish language speakers live and learn all over the world.
-This August we celebrate them all!
 Here, Dennis Doyle from California tells us his story.

 Most of the priests and some of the nuns were actually born in Ireland.

 Out on the schoolyard, I heard the phrase "póg mo thóin" and asked my Mom about it.
 She said it was Gaelic and it was the language of Ireland.
 I was astounded to find out that Ireland had its own language and I asked her if our family was from Ireland.

 She said that her grandparents were from Ireland and so were my Dad's grandparents.

 "From Dublin?"
 I asked, naming the only city I had heard of.

 She said, “yes”.
 (Though I know now that our people were really from Wicklow).

 It seemed like we always thought of our family as being Irish.
 She remembered another phrase: "Éirinn go brách".
 She knew that it meant "Ireland forever".
 I asked her what "póg mo thóin" meant and she said she thought it meant "peel the potatoes."

 My next encounter with the Irish language would be through the music that I came to love.
 It started with my parents’ 45rpm records playing Dennis Day’s tenor voice and later, the music of the Clancy Brothers on the Ed Sullivan Show on television.

 As I grew older, I learned piano, organ, mandolin, and the Celtic harp.
 The mandolin led me to Irish dance music; the harp lead me to Carolan and traditional airs which were mostly the tunes to Irish language songs.